International Issues Overview

 Global Children's Health: A Toolkit for Donors

 View the Toolkit.
-We are developing a new format of guidance in the form of a donor toolkit.
-Over the next year, our series on child survival will provide donors with the tools they need to take action.
-Learn more...
+Our series on child survival provides donors with the tools they need to take action.

 Haiti: How Can I Help?
 Models for Donors Seeking Long-Term Impact

 The devastation in Haiti has been matched by an outpouring of international generosity.
 Haiti: How Can I Help?
 Models for Donors Seeking Long-Term Impact, our latest philanthropic investment guide, was written to help donors translate that generosity into lasting recovery for the people of Haiti.
 The models and agents we describe are focused on areas that represent the three pillars of effective development: Health, Livelihoods, and Education.
 Haiti is already beginning to fade from the headlines, but for individual donors, the real opportunity to have impact has just begun.
 Read more...

 High Impact Philanthropy for Haiti: A Series "How Can I Help?"

 On January 14, 2010, two days after the earthquake, we posted a blog entitled, Haiti: How Can I Help?, which described which nonprofits are best positioned to work in the immediate aftermath of the quake.
 Since then, we have been following the situation closely and have posted updated advice based on developments on the ground and best practice.
 See related posts on Disaster Philanthropy.

 Lifting the Burden of Malaria: An Investment Guide for Impact-Driven Philanthropy